TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncore.rst

 .. class:: dispatcher_with_send()

-   A :class:`dispatcher` subclass which adds simple buffered output capability, useful for simple clients.
+   A :class:`dispatcher` subkundi which adds simple buffered output capability, useful for simple clients.
 For more sophisticated usage use :class:`asynchat.async_chat`.